Are people going to be excited when they see your summit pop up?

 Of course we all want our audience to be pumped about our summit, but there's actually some intentional thought that goes into creating an event people want to attend.

 In this episode we'll break down the main key to doing that and dive deeper into 3 specific tips to make it happen.

-Let's dive right in and talk about the key thing to making your summit an event people want to attend, and that is creating an experience, not just hosting a boring summit.
-You can line up some speakers, create a quick promotion strategy and start accepting registrations.
-But if you don't give anyone a real reason to show up, you're going to see that in your results from the very beginning because no one's going to be excited about what you're doing.
+The key thing to a summit that people want to attend is to create an experience, not just host a boring summit.
+You can line up some speakers, create a quick promotion strategy and start accepting registrations, but if you don't give anyone a real reason to show up, you're going to see that in your results from the very beginning because no one's going to be excited about what you're doing.

-When you open your summit for registration, you should immediately start hearing from people about how excited they are and even get some specific ideas from them about what piece is getting them the most excited.
+When you open your summit for registration, you should immediately start hearing from people about how excited they are and get specific ideas from them about what piece got them the most excited.
 If you don't see that, you know you've missed the mark.
 If you don't see those registrations rolling in, if people aren't excited, there's something you need to change.

-So first you can do everything right in the planning of the summit presentations themselves.
-But if there isn't a way for people to have fun during the event, they aren't going to show up and it's definitely going to reduce your engagement.
-That's why making your summit fun is my first piece of this.
+You can do everything right in the planning of the summit presentations themselves, but if there isn't a way for people to have fun during the event, they aren't going to show up and it's going to reduce your engagement.

-These are just little details that might catch the attention of someone who is just mildly interested before, but a lot of them also boost that fun factor that we talked about earlier in this episode as well.
-So think about that.
+These are just little details that might catch the attention of someone who was mildly interested before, but a lot of these ideas also boost that fun factor.

-As for your action steps, none of the things we talked about today are especially difficult, but it does take some intentional thought and planning.
-So look through your summit plan, what you have so far and spend 10 minutes brainstorming how you can make your event something people will truly want to attend and be excited about.
+None of these things are difficult but do take some intentional thought and planning.
+Brainstorm how you can make your event something people will want to attend and be excited about.

 Learn how much time to set aside for planning and launching your profitable, stress-free online summit and use my calculator to set the due dates for you.